ZVKubajak/Quoteful/README.md

 Install all dependencies by running `npm run install`.
 Navigate to the server with `cd server`, and create a .env file with variables `DATABASE_URL`, `JWT_SECRET_KEY`, and `OPENAI_API_KEY`.
 Add the requirements respectively.

-Navigate back to the root of the project with `cd ..`, and start the development server with `npm run start:dev`.
+Navigate back to the root of the project with `cd ..`.
+You might also need to add localhost prefixes in front of the client endpoints.
+Then start the development server with `npm run start:dev`.
 You're now ready to explore and use the app locally!

 ## Questions
 If you have any questions, reach out to me directly at [zvkubajak@gmail.com](mailto:zvkubajak@gmail.com).